JOJ0/discodos/README.md

 There is also a bulk-edit option to edit specific fields of all tracks in the mix.
 Read about it in the command reference section of [The mix command](#The-mix-command)

-Get additional data about your mixes tracks from MusicBrainz and AcousticBrainz (key, BPM, links):
+Get additional data about your mix's tracks from MusicBrainz and AcousticBrainz (key, BPM, links):

 `disco mix fat_mix -zz`

 Read more about the *Brainz update process here: [The import command](#The-import-command)

-## Common Workflows
+## Common Tasks

-### I got a new record and want to get it into DiscoDOS
+### I got a new record and want to put it into DiscoDOS

-Get the release ID by searching on discogs.com.
+Search for the record on discogs.com.
 Get the ID from the release pages URL (eg. https://discogs.com/release/123456) and import it:

 `disco import 123456`